Mario Balotelli celebrates bicycle kick goal for Marseille against Saint-Etienne on Instagram | Goal.com

 Mario Balotelli scores a bicycle kick and celebrates with his team-mates on Instagram live 😂📱 pic.twitter.com/ZHOk82uZSy— Goal (@goal) March 3, 2019

-Balotelli is known for his out-of-the-ordinary celebrations, with most notably his t-shirt celebration for Manchester City back in October 2011.
+Balotelli is known for his out-of-the-ordinary celebrations, with his T-shirt celebration in a Manchester derby back in October 2011 often remembered.

-The striker scored] against the Red Devils at the time and lifted his shirt to show a "Why always me?" message on his underlayer.
+The striker scored for Manchester City against the Red Devils at the time and lifted his shirt to show a "Why always me?" message on his underlayer.

-The side will be hoping more goals from Balotelli can help propel them up the table, with the striker currently on a good run of form.
+The French side will be hoping more goals from Balotelli can help propel them up the table with the striker currently on a good run of form.

+He bagged 43 goals for Nice between 2016 and 2019 before his switch to Marseille, and appears to be returning to his best form following stagnant periods playing for Liverpool and AC Milan.

+He scored just four times for the Reds during the 2014-15 season while he managed just three goals for Milan during the season after.

-He's bagged four goals in his first six games for the club, and appears to be enjoying his football under new manager Rudi Garcia.
+However, the 28-year-old has bagged four goals in his first six games for Marseille, and appears to be enjoying his football under new manager Rudi Garcia.

 More to follow.